Talimogene Laherparepvec (Imlygic®, T-VEC)

 How to Administer Talimogene Laherparepvec

 The area to be injected will be cleaned with an alcohol swab and given time to dry.
-The site may be treated with a local anesthetic (numbing medication).
-A needle with the medication will be inserted into the tumor, and the medication injected.
+The site may be treated with a numbing medication.
+A needle with the medication will be inserted into the tumor.
+The medication is then injected.
 The needle may be moved around to inject the full dose into different parts of the tumor.
 This will be repeated for each tumor being treated.
 The needle will be removed slowly and pressure will be held on the injection site with sterile gauze for at least 30 seconds.
 The area will be cleaned with alcohol and covered with a sterile dressing.

 The site should remain covered with an airtight and watertight dressing for at least the first week after each treatment, or longer if the site is weeping or oozing.
 Avoid touching or scratching the injection site.
-Wash your hands well with soap and water before and after any contact with the injection site or dressings.
-All dressings and cleaning materials should be disposed of in a sealed plastic bag placed in with your household trash.
+Wash your hands well with soap and water before and after touching the injection site or dressings.
+All dressings and cleaning materials should be thrown out in a sealed plastic bag, in with your household trash.

 Accidental exposure to talimogene laherparepvec can lead to herpes infection.
-Caregivers should wear gloves when assisting with changing dressings or coming in contact with fluid from the tumor site.
-If they come into contact with the soiled dressings or drainage, they should clean the area well with soap and water.
+Caregivers should wear gloves when helping with changing dressings or if there is a chance they may touch fluid from the tumor site.
+If their skin touches the soiled dressings or drainage, they should clean the area well with soap and water.
 Immunocompromised persons and pregnant women should not come in contact with the medication or any soiled materials.

 Possible Side Effects of Talimogene Laherparepvec

 There are a number of things you can do to manage the side effects of talimogene laherparepvec.
-Talk to your care team about these recommendations.
+Talk to your provider about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

 Fatigue